nasoboem/frankenmuff/README.md

 2) Tone Stack

   - To modify the tone stack of our Big Muff Pi I followed this video hier:

 [![How To Modify Big Muff PI In Few Minutes Just For 1$ - DIY Tutorial by Occvlt Pedals](https://img.youtube.com/vi/z02aRTT1YLU/0.jpg)](https://www.youtube.com/watch?v=z02aRTT1YLU)

-   - and I wanted to be able to omit the tone stack kompleately
+ - and I wanted to be able to omit the tone stack completely